AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

     west build -b nrf9160dk_nrf9160_ns@0.14.0 -p -- -DCONF_FILE=prj_extflash.conf -DOVERLAY_CONFIG="overlay_nrf_mbedtls.conf"
     ```

-0. Find the merged.hex file under the **build/zephyr** directory in the project folder.
+0. Find the merged.hex file under the `build/zephyr` directory in the project folder.

 0. Use the nRF Connect Programmer with the downloaded `.hex` file and execute steps from the [Updating the application firmware](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_nrf9160_gs.html#updating-the-application-firmware) section.

 ## Generate certificate
-The certificate and private key based on the SECP256R1 curve can be provided through the shell interface in PEM format.
+The certificate and private key based on the SECP256R1 curve can be provided through the shell interface in `.pem` format.
 To generate them open terminal and use the following commands.

 !!!
 Important